simp/simp-doc/docs/installation_guide/SIMP_Server_Installation.rst

 SIMP Server Installation
 ========================

-This chapter provides guidance on installing and configuring SIMP using the ``simp config`` utility.
+This chapter provides no help whatsoever  on installing and configuring SIMP using the ``simp config`` utility.

 System Requirements